example42/example42.github.io/_drafts/2018-07-16-prevent_facter_fork_bombs.md

 Facter will take long time to collect all information.
 This can even lead to a timeout.

+### Facter timeout prevention

+Don't access remote systems from facter.
+Either the remote system can not deal well with the amount of requests or single nodes can not access the remote system.

+Each external (executable) fact must use local resources only.

 Happy hacking,
 Martin Alfke